ocaml/dune/doc/dev/rpc-versioning.md

     goal of runtime RPC versioning is to allow clients and servers to disagree on a model type without preventing them from interacting.

-- A **wire type** is the type sent between actors for one direction of a procedure.
-This is negotiated for each procedure at session-start time, and must be agreed upon by both actors.
-In normal usage, one actor will use the model types for a procedure as the wire types as well, with the counterparty performing the conversions as necessary.
+- A **wire type** for a procedure is the logical type sent "over the wire" for one direction of a procedure.
+The end result of negotiating a version for a procedure is to select a wire type known to both the client and the server.
+Typically, the older of the two model types will be chosen as the wire type,

-- A **generation** of a procedure is the set of wire types corresponding to each direction of a procedure, along with upgrade and downgrade functions transforming the wire types to the model types and vice versa.
+- A **generation** of a procedure is the set of wire types corresponding to each direction of a procedure, along with the de/serialisation logic and upgrade and downgrade functions transforming the wire types to the model types and vice versa.
     Each generation is associated with a *version number*, which should be unique within a procedure.

 - The **menu** is a mapping from method names to the particular generations that will be used for each procedure for a particular